How to Calculate Profitability Index in Excel [Free Template]

 • B9 is the Discounted Value of Year 1.

-The Discounted Value is subtracted from the Cash Inflow of the same period to determine the Net Cash Value of a particular time period.
+In this step, I subtracted the Discounted Value from the Cash Inflow of the same period to determine the Net Cash Value of a particular period.
+Now, follow these steps below:

 = NPV(B4,B10:F10)+B3